jorqueraquentin-lang/MagicOptimizer/docs/ressources/UE5.6C++ Canva for Plugin on Windows.md

 ---

+## Summary

-*This document provides a comprehensive guide for developing UE5.6 C++ optimization plugins on Windows, following Epic's best practices and avoiding common pitfalls.*
+This document provides a comprehensive guide for developing UE5.6 C++ optimization plugins on Windows, following Epic's best practices and avoiding common pitfalls.
+The guide covers everything from basic plugin structure to advanced performance patterns, ensuring your agents can build robust, maintainable optimization tools.

+---

+*For the most up-to-date information, always consult the official Epic Games Developers documentation.*